gcxchange-gcechange/GxDcCPS-EmailNotification-fnc/README.md

-This project can create Teams with Azure function.

-This line for test pipeline.
-This line for test pipeline.
-This line for test pipeline.
-This line for test pipeline.
+# GxDcCPS-EmailNotification-fnc

+This function create and send email for the SCW project.